Pacifier Use: When To Start & When to Stop

 Making a Pacifier Use Weaning Plan and Sticking to It

-I think one of the most important but difficult things to do when it comes to trying to break old habits and institute new routines is to meet a child where he or she is at and be consistent with a plan.
-If things are one way some days and another on other days, this can be confusing for kids.
-To them, it may seem like there is no rhyme or reason to things, and that element of unpredictability can create a feeling of insecurity.
+One of the most important but difficult things to do when it comes to making changes with kids is to meet them where they are at and then be consistent with a plan.
+If plans are constantly changing, this can be confusing for little ones.
+To them, it may seem like there is no rhyme or reason, and that element of unpredictability can make them feel insecure.